srid/ema-template/README.md

 ## Tips

+- This project uses [relude](https://github.com/kowainik/relude) as its prelude
 - As a first step to using template,
   - change the project name in .cabal, .flake and hie.yaml files.
   - Change the `cname` in .github/workflows/publish.yaml, or remove it to publish to yourname.github.io